-Alright, let’s kick things off with the most requested (but not so bite-sized) topic by far: Performance Based Navigation (PBN).
-Out of all the topics I am planning to cover, you all pointed me at one of the chunkiest one straight away.
-So what is PBN exactly and what do you need to know as a pilot?
+Alright, let’s kick things off with the most requested topic by far: Performance Based Navigation (PBN).
+What is PBN exactly and what do you need to know as a pilot?

-It’s not going to be a quick one, but at the same time it will give you a lot of very transparent explanations and I will keep things as simple as possible and cut through all the confusion to get PBN crystal clear in your brain!
+We are going to keep things as simple as possible and cut through all the confusion, to get PBN crystal clear in your brain!

-Why is PBN such an important topic nowadays?
-Because we are currently part of a global transition to PBN, it offers a lot of benefits to both fixed wing and rotary IFR traffic such as more efficient routes, more capacity and an increase in safety.
+So why is PBN such an important topic nowadays?
+Because we are currently part of a global transition to PBN.
+It offers a lot of benefits to both fixed wing and rotary IFR traffic such as more efficient routes, increased traffic capacity, and an overall increase in safety / airway efficiency.

-If you can stick with me all the way to the end (even if it’s with breaks in-between), it will be well worth your time.
+If you can stick with us all the way to the end (even if it’s with breaks in-between), it will be well worth your time!
+Ready?

 So let’s zoom out and look at what PBN actually is.
-I will cut it down to just 1 sentence:
+We’ll cut it all down to just 1 sentence: